Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/index.md

 {% capture text %}

 We're a dedicated and diverse group of experts in renewable energy and digital optimization.
 With our wealth of experience and shared passion for innovation, we collaborate seamlessly to tackle complex challenges.
-Our mission?
-Reshaping the energy landscape for a more sustainable, smarter world.
+Our mission is reshaping the energy landscape for a more sustainable, smarter world.

 {%
   include button.html